-Frequent hand washing with soap and water for 20 seconds under running water.

-Adults should supervise children during hand washing, and family supports handwashing at drop off
+Frequent hand washing occurs with soap and water for 20 seconds under running water in our program.
+Adults should supervise children during hand washing, and family supports handwashing at drop off.

 Hand sanitizers will not be substituted for soap and water hand washing.